 Josh Files is a British racing driver who clinched few championship titles in national and regional touring car competitions in recent years.
+Most recently, he won the TCR Europe Series in 2019.

-He was ADAC TCR German champion two times (2016, 2017) and Middle East TCR champion in 2017.
+Previously, he was ADAC TCR German champion two times (2016, 2017) and Middle East TCR champion in 2017.
 Earlier in a career, in 2013, he was a double Renault Clio Cup champion, winning both the Eurocup and British championship.

 Josh Files took his first championship title in 2010